ismailmubarik/AWS-SAA-C02-Course/README.md

   set of resources

 ## Once the template is finished it can return data or information.
-## Could return the admin or setup address of a word press blog.
+## Could return the instance ID or setup address of a word press blog.
 Outputs:
   set of outputs
 ```